FreeJoy-Team/FreeJoyWiki/Digital-inputs-configuration.md

 FreeJoy supports up to 128 digital inputs.
-Each can be configured as:

-* Normal push button
-* Inverted push button
-* Button toggle
-* Toggle switch ON/OFF
-* Toggle switch ON
-* Toggle switch OFF
-* POV hat button
-* Incremental encoder input

 Digital inputs are configured at "Button Config" tab.

 <img src="https://a.radikal.ru/a42/1911/6c/76b195613953.png">

 Before configuring digital inputs make sure the correct pins configuration is written to the device.

-## Configuring buttons
+## Button mappings

 By default all digital buttons set to Normal push button.
 Single buttons count starting from lowest number of pin at port A (A0, A1, A2...A7, B0, B1...).